You want to be with someone who loves you, and if someone doesn't, move on.

-My suggestion is to STOP and not do anything, which, in the beginning, is the hardest thing to do.
-You’re having trouble absorbing the news and are doing your damndest to make it different or refuse to believe it’s over.
+My suggestion is to stop and not do anything, which, in the beginning, is the hardest thing to do.
+You’re having trouble absorbing the news and are doing your damnedest to make it different or refuse to believe it’s over.

-It’s natural to deny it, but it’s important to believe it.
-You can take your time but you have to move in the direction of believing it, because it’s true.
+It’s natural to deny it, but it’s important to believe it when you love someone who doesn't love you.
+You can take your time but you have to move in the direction of believing it because it’s true.
 Let it slowly sink in and do the hardest thing there is to do: Nothing.
 Doing nothing in a situation like this takes energy.
 It takes a lot of energy.
 You will think you spend all your time NOT doing something.
 And that’s because you are.
 Your natural inclination is to DO something, which is the thing you must not do.

 After you start to believe it and allow yourself to NOT do anything, you will start to feel the feelings.
 You feel hurt, anger, betrayal.
 You feel rejected and less than.
 Your self-esteem is taking a huge hit from feeling rejection.

-At this point the urge to DO something returns.
+At this point the urge to do something returns.
 You start to take all the responsibility for the ending.
 You see your mistakes and shortcomings under a big magnifying glass.
 No wonder why you were left.
-You’re simply a big loser and you need to work, fast, on becoming the person that your ex will love again.
-You revisit things that your ex complained about; you make things up; your mind reels with ideas of how to change into someone easier to love.
+You’re simply a big loser and you need to work on becoming the person that your ex will love again.
+You revisit things that your ex complained about: you make things up, your mind reels with ideas of how to change into someone easier to love.

 Stop right there.
 Forget about changing for someone else.
 Forget about bargaining for what you should have without bribing whatever deity you believe in.
 Forget about changing your whole life just so this narrow-minded little bonehead will love you.

 Every relationship is a learning experience.
 In each relationship, we learn what parts of us could use improvement.
 But not because this person found them unattractive or irritating but because YOU found them unattractive or irritating.